 - Webinars provide the host the opportunity to have full control over presenting to a very large group with full permissions to manage the webinar, panelists, and attendees.

-- Live Streaming when you expect more than 1,000 attendees but don't require interactive features or control over the chat feature.
+- Live Streaming when you expect more attendees than your Zoom Meeting or Webinar allows, and you don’t require interactive features or control over the chat feature.

 |Content Sharing||All Participants||Host, Co-host, and Panelists Only||Host, Co-host, and Panelists Only|